 - Your state of residence

-- Estimated credit rating (excellent, very good, good, or fair
+- Estimated credit rating (excellent, very good, good, or fair)

-After you fill out the short form, you’ll receive an estimated rate and monthly payment amount so you can update your financial plan.
+After you fill out the short form, you’ll receive an estimated interest rate and monthly payment amount so you can update your financial plan.
 If you’re already a Chase customer with some other type of account, you could qualify for a rate discount.

 Chase does have a car loan limit:

 You can only finance up to $100,000.
-Repayment terms last between four and six years.
-Even if you don’t know exactly what kind of car you want.
+Loan terms last between four and six years.
+You can contact a customer service representative to get a quote even if you don’t know what kind of car you want.

 Here are the types of mortgages offered by Chase:

 Conventional, FHA, VA, and jumbo loans are all available.
-You can also choose between fixed and adjustable rate mortgages, as well as a 15-year versus 30-year loan.
+You can also choose between fixed and adjustable-rate mortgages, as well as a 15-year versus 30-year loan.

 To help you weigh your options, take advantage of Chase’s team of home lending advisors.
 They’ll help you look at your financials and qualifications to see what kind of home loan is the best option.

-While Chase does provide financing for both federal and private student loans, the bank doesn’t do the actual servicing.
+While Chase Bank does provide financing for both federal and private student loans, the bank doesn’t do the actual servicing.
 That means you need to reach out to American Education Services (AES) for questions about student loans, whether current or potential.

 Phone: 1 (800) 233-0557